CameronCSS/PersonalProjects/README.md

   <h3 align="center">👋 Welcome to My Github Portfolio</h3>

   <a name="readme-top"></a>
-<a name="contact-me"></a>

-I'm Cameron, a Data Analyst from Utah. <br>

-Exploring data and developing useful tools since 2022.

 <br>

   <p align="center">
-    All my code :computer: , visuals :bar_chart: , and projects :chart_with_upwards_trend: are listed here.
+    All my coding :computer: projects can be found below
     <br />
     <br>
     <sub><a href="https://camdoesdata.com/#contact">Contact Me</a></sub>